Environment Protection and Biodiversity Conservation Act 1999

 Listed below are the five species found in Australia

-Dwarf/Queensland sawfish (Pristis clavata) - listed as Vulnerable under the EPBC Act
+Dwarf/Queensland sawfish (Pristis clavata) - listed as Vulnerable and Migratory under the EPBC Act

 - Occurs from Cairns (Queensland) to the Kimberly Coast (Western Australia).
 Can be found in coastal and estuarine habitats, as well as the mudflats in the Gulf of Carpentaria.
 Can be found some distance up rivers, almost into freshwater.